selectel/terraform-provider-selectel/website/docs/r/mks_nodegroup_v1.html.markdown

 # selectel\_mks\_nodegroup\_v1

-Creates and manages a Managed Kubernetes node groups using public API v1.
+Creates and manages a Managed Kubernetes node group using public API v1.
 For more information about node groups, see the [official Selectel documentation](https://docs.selectel.ru/en/cloud/managed-kubernetes/node-groups/).

 ## Example usage